 This type of material is best for industrial fireproofing.
 The manufacturers make high-density cementitious fireproofing from cement-based products with a density around 40 PCF.

-Some of the advantages of using this type of material are:
+Some of the advantages of using this type of material are:- Moisture resistant – provide fire protection in areas with high humidity.

 Cementitious Vs. Intumescent Coatings